Loading...

 Why it happens: WCAs can be complex and are sometimes viewed as optional.
 Practitioners skip them to avoid complication or assume the impact is immaterial.
 In other cases, balance sheet data isn't readily available.
 Practice is inconsistent: some treat WCA as standard, others as "rarely needed."

 Tax authority reaction: Working capital differences are a recognized comparability factor.
-OECD and many local regulations acknowledge that where payment terms or inventory differ and impact pricing, adjustment can improve comparability.
+The OECD and many local regulations acknowledge that where payment terms or inventory differ and impact pricing, adjustment can improve comparability.
 In some audits (particularly in India), authorities may compute WCAs even if the taxpayer did not.
 If the tested party's working capital is an outlier, auditors will ask why no adjustment was made.

 How to fix it: